This topic describes best practices for working with your alarms .

 In this example, you decide to notify the operations team immediately, setting the severity of the alarm as “Critical” because repair is required to bring the instances back to optimal operational levels.
 You configure alarm notifications to the responsible team by both PagerDuty and email, requesting an investigation and appropriate fixes before the instances go into an inoperable state.
 You set repeat notifications every minute.
-When someone responds to the alarm notifications, you temporarily stop notifications using the best practice of A configuration to avoid publishing messages during the specified time range.
-Useful for suspending alarm notifications during system maintenance.
-(Monitoring service.).
+When someone responds to the alarm notifications, you temporarily stop notifications using the best practice of suppressing the alarm .
 Once metrics return to optimal values, you remove the suppression.

 A typical non-optimal threshold for the CpuUtilization metric is from 60 to 80 percent.
-When the A measurement related to health, capacity, or performance of a given resource.
-(Monitoring service).
-Example: CpuUtilization values for a Compute instance are within this range, the instance is above the optimal operational range.
+When the metric values for a Compute instance are within this range, the instance is above the optimal operational range.

 In this example, you decide to notify the appropriate individual or team that an application or process is consuming more CPU than usual.
 You configure a threshold alarm to notify the appropriate contacts, setting the severity of the alarm as “Warning,” as no immediate actions are required to investigate and reduce the CPU.
 You set notification to email only, directed to the appropriate developer or team, with repeat notifications every 24 hours to reduce email notification noise.